MROIS/events.mindful.community/_posts/2017-10-25-14-mindfulness-trainings.md

 Here are the dates and locations for the in-person recitations of the 14 MTs in Portland for the coming year.
 Please share this info freely with your sanghas, and save the dates on your calendar, if interested.

-Monday, Jan.
-29 (7:15-9pm)
+* Feb 20:  Heart of Insight Sangha
+* Mar 20: Heart of Insight Sangha
-Joyful Refuge Sangha
+* Apr 29: Joyful Refuge Sangha
-4312 SE Stark St.

-Feb. (in home-TBA)

-Thursday, Mar.
-29 (7:15-9pm)
-Thursday Night Sangha
+* May 16: Thursday Night Sangha

-Monday, April 30 (7:15-9pm)
+* Jun 19: Heart of Insight Sangha
+* Jul 29: Joyful Refuge Sangha
+* Aug.
+15: Heart of Insight Sangha
-Joyful Refuge Sangha
+* Sep 30: Joyful Refuge Sangha
-4312 SE Stark St.

-Thursday, May 31 (7:15-9pm)
-Thursday Night Sangha
+* Oct 17: Thursday Night Sangha

-June  (in home-TBA)

-Monday, July 30 (7:15-9pm)
+* Nov.
+20: Heart of Insight Sangha
-Joyful Refuge Sangha
+* Dec.
+30: Joyful Refuge Sangha
-4312 SE Stark St.

-Thursday, Aug.
-30 (7:15-9pm)
-Thursday Night Sangha